You are here

 Home > ITU-D > Conferences > World Telecommunication Development Conferences > WTDC 2017

-The World Telecommunication Development Conference (WTDC-17) is currently convened in
+The World Telecommunication Development Conference (WTDC-17) convened in

 Invitation Letter, July 2016